 If you are switching over to Office 365 you probably want to take your old email with you.
 The idea of an empty mailbox may be nice, but in the end, you probably need your old email as well.
 To get your mail into Office 365 we are going to Import a PST file.

 Now there are multiple options to do this, each with its own use case.
-Small mailboxes can be done in Outlook self, for large mailboxes you are better off with an Import tool (Azure AzCopy).
-In this article, I will explain both methods for importing PST files into Office 365.
+Small mailboxes can be done in Outlook, for large mailboxes you are better off with an Import tool like Azure AzCopy or one of the third-party tools.

 Import PST file with Outlook